ocpm-dfm/explori/README.md

     c. `pip install -r requirements.txt`

+To set development environment variable, type `export $DEV="1"` in bash terminal (wsl2).
+Verify that variable has been set using `echo $DEV`

-Now, you can start the frontend server using `npm run start`, and the FastAPI server using `PYTHONPATH="src/" uvicorn main:app --host 0.0.0.0` and a Celery worker using `PYTHONPATH="src/" celery -A worker.main.app worker --loglevel=INFO`.
+Now, you can start the frontend server using `npm run start`, and the FastAPI server using `PYTHONPATH="src/" uvicorn server.main:app --host 0.0.0.0 --port 8080` and a Celery worker using `PYTHONPATH="src/" celery -A worker.main.app worker --loglevel=INFO`.